bioidiap/bob.bio.base/doc/installation.rst

           gridtk

 in order to download and install all packages that are required for your experiments.
-In the example above, you might want to run a video face recognition experiments using the :py:class:`bob.bio.face.preprocessor.FaceDetector` and the :py:class:`bob.bio.face.extractor.DCTBlocks` feature extractor defined in :ref:`bob.bio.face <bob.bio.face>`, the :py:class:`bob.bio.gmm.algorithm.IVector` algorithm defined in :ref:`bob.bio.gmm <bob.bio.gmm>` and the video extensions defined in :ref:`bob.bio.video <bob.bio.video>`, using the YouTube faces database interface defined in :ref:`bob.db.youtube <bob.db.youtube>`.
+In the example above, you might want to run a video face recognition experiments using the :py:class:`bob.bio.face.preprocessor.FaceDetect` and the :py:class:`bob.bio.face.extractor.DCTBlocks` feature extractor defined in :ref:`bob.bio.face <bob.bio.face>`, the :py:class:`bob.bio.gmm.algorithm.IVector` algorithm defined in :ref:`bob.bio.gmm <bob.bio.gmm>` and the video extensions defined in :ref:`bob.bio.video <bob.bio.video>`, using the YouTube faces database interface defined in :ref:`bob.db.youtube <bob.db.youtube>`.
 Running the simple command line:

 .. code-block:: sh